datajoint/compress-multiphoton/README.md

 # compress-multiphoton
-Compression for multiphoton calcium imaging movies and stacks
+This is an open effort to introduce common compression methods for multiphoton calcium imaging movies and 3D stacks.

 ## Grayscale quantization